 1. Download the Dataset connector.

-Download a Bizagi connector already providing connectivity information to the Dataset we want to send data into.
-Go into a Bizagi Datasets service page:
+Download the Bizagi connector that provides connectivity to the Dataset.
+Go to a Bizagi Datasets service page:

 Select Download connector in your Dataset.